rethinkdb/rethinkdb-rs/api/javascript/index.md

 array.outerJoin(otherSequence, predicate_function) &rarr; array
 {% endapibody %}

 Returns a left outer join of two sequences.
+The returned sequence represents a union of the left-hand sequence and the right-hand sequence: all documents in the left-hand sequence will be returned, each matched with a document in the right-hand sequence if one satisfies the predicate condition.
+In most cases, you will want to follow the join with [zip](/api/javascript/zip) to combine the left and right results.

 __Example:__ Return a list of all Marvel heroes, paired with any DC heroes who could beat them in a fight.